 When an emergency expulsion is necessary to protect persons or property from imminent harm, the student shall be given verbal notice of the reason for the action.
+Emergency expulsion may be ordered based on a single incident of behavior by the student.
 Within ten days after the date of the emergency expulsion, the student shall be given appropriate due process required for a student facing expulsion.